erikksuzuki/greg-suzuki-bio/README.md

-The git repository for Greg Suzuki's personal website detailing his career, music and writing.
+The git repository for my father's personal website detailing his career, music and writing.
 Written in Next.js, TailwindCSS, and HTML5.